prakhartayal/dog-breed-classifier/README.md

 ### Ready to submit your project?

 Click on the "Submit Project" button in the classroom and follow the instructions to submit!

+### To zip your folder inside jupyter

+Now you want to zip the dog-project folder.

+1>Click on the orange Jupyter circle on the top left of the workspace(Dogproject.ipynb).
+2>You will see dog-project folder.
+Now don't go inside it.
+3>Open Terminal by Clicking New(look right ) -> Terminal.
+4>Zip the dog-project folder with the following command in the terminal:  zip -r dog-project.zip dog-project